geeckmc/sails-hook-req-validate/readme.md

 #### Sails v0.10.X

-To work with req.validator() in v0.10 just clone this repo inside of api/hooks folder. <b>Not tested yet in v0.10!</b> But it should work with no problem...
+To work with reg.validate() in v0.10 just clone this repo inside of api/hooks folder. <b>Not tested yet in v0.10!</b> But it should work with no problem...

-## TO-DO

-###### I'm working on it, I've to finish the some refactorization, comments in code, adding tests and docs.

-- [x] Create basic usage of hook and check if it works

-- [x] Publish in npm to test working in a sails application

-- [x] Add the optional parameter option, with an '?' after the param name ('?surname')

-- [x] Add the option of not sending the 400 default error

-- [ ] Finish the tests

-- [ ] Publish the 0.11.1 version

-- [ ] Test it with sails 0.10

 ## Tests